This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 3.1.1.
 The brotherhood will not assign a brother to do youth work with an organisation that does not have a Child Protection Policy.
 This must be confirmed by providing a copy to the SW Safeguarding Officer (see below) for his review.

 3.1.3.
-All brothers are expected to be cognisant of the Child Protection Policy of the Servants of the Word, and, if applicable, of any organisation in which they are involved in Youth work, and follow it.
+All brothers are expected to be cognisant of the Safeguarding Policy of the Servants of the Word, and, if applicable, of any organisation in which they are involved in Youth work, and follow it.

 3.1.4.
 The Safeguarding Officer will tell such organisations that he must be informed when a safeguarding issue arises about a particular brother.
 Brothers will not be allowed to do youth work in that organisation without such prior agreement.

 3.2.
-On occasions, some youth activity may be organised and undertaken directly by the brotherhood itself, for example a residential retreat in one of our households (including activities outside the house run by brothers).
+On occasions, some youth activity may be organised and undertaken directly by the brotherhood itself, for example a residential retreat in one of our households or activities outside the house run by brothers.

 3.2.1.
 As part of the planning process